 Are you looking for tasty jerky recipes to snack on?
-Look no further, because we’ve rounded up chewy and savory jerky recipes to satisfy your salty cravings!
+Look no further because we’ve got you covered!
+If you think a jerky is boring and tastes the same in every recipe, think twice!
+This roundup of jerky recipes will change the way you think about jerky.
+These are chewy and savory jerky recipes to satisfy your salty cravings!
+Guaranteed worth the chew!

 1. Hot and Spicy Homemade Beef Jerky

-Have you ever wondered how to make beef jerky?
-Then thank goodness you came across this list!
-This hot and spicy jerky recipe is a classic and has just the right flavor to turn this one-time snack into a lifetime obsession.
+This hot and spicy beef jerky recipe is a classic and has just the right flavor to turn this one-time snack into a lifetime obsession.
+Still not spicy enough for you?
+Add a few cayenne pepper and ground black pepper for the perfect kick of spiciness!
+Plus a few minced garlic too, for extra flavor.

 2. Spicy Teriyaki Beef Jerky

 If you like your meaty treat a bit sweeter and spicier, this is the jerky recipe for you!
-This jerky is marinated in teriyaki sauce, which in turn makes it moist, tender, and not too tough to chew on.
-While we love ripping apart bits of jerky, our jaws don’t, so this recipe provides a nice little break for it.
+The secret to a moist, tender, and not too tough to chew on texture is in the teriyaki sauce marinade.
+While we love ripping apart strips of jerky, our jaws don’t, so this recipe provides a nice little break for it.
+You can opt to add red pepper flakes to make it even spicier.

 3. Salmon Jerky

-We love seeing unusual proteins get turned into jerky and salmon is one of them!
+We love seeing unusual proteins get turned into jerky strips and salmon is one of them!
 This recipe turns a classic snack into one packed with omega-3s, protein, and essential amino acids.
+You can even add crunchy minced garlic for an extra flavor.
 So, now you can snack guilt-free and to your heart’s content!
-Wohoo!

 4. Bak Kwa (Chinese Pork Jerky)

-Bak Kwa or dried meat is a Malaysian/Chinese-style pork jerky which is moist and grilled to perfection over a charcoal fire.
-Bak Kwa is a treat that is usually pretty pricey, so the homemade version is definitely the best way to enjoy this delectable delicacy.
+Instead of beef, this jerky recipe uses pork.
+Bak Kwa or dried meat is a Malaysian/Chinese-style jerky made of pork.
+It has a moist texture and is grilled to perfection by a charcoal fire.
+Bak Kwa is usually pricey, so the homemade version is definitely the best way to enjoy this delectable delicacy.

 5. Duck or Goose Jerky

-Duck or goose meat make great jerky!
-Duck meat has a very distinct taste and texture that allows it to easily absorb whatever spices and herbs you choose to sexy up your dish with.
-When making this recipe, be sure to get the ratio of salt right and marinate the meat for at least 24 hours (but 3 days is recommended).
-This will ensure your jerky is the best it can be!
+Not many people know about this but duck or goose meat is a great alternative to beef!
+Duck meat has a very distinct taste and texture allowing it to easily absorb whatever spices and herbs you choose.
+To make this recipe, be sure to get the ratio of salt right.
+Marinate the meat for at least 24 hours to ensure your jerky is the best it can be!

 6. Spicy Sriracha Tofu Jerky

-Yay!
-A jerky version just for vegans!
-While most vegan jerky recipes are made with wheat gluten, this recipe switches it up a bit by making it with tofu!
-The touch of sriracha in this homemade recipe gives this tofu jerky the perfect ratio of sweet, spicy, and sexy all over.
-And you thought tofu was boring…
+How about making jerky for vegetarians?
+While most vegan jerky recipes are made with wheat gluten, this recipe switches it up a bit by making it with tofu strips!
+The mixture of sriracha with soy sauce and garlic seasoning in this homemade recipe gives this tofu jerky the perfect ratio of sweet, spicy, and sexy all over.

 7. Venison Jerky

 Want to learn how to make venison jerky?
 Sweet – let’s get to it then!
-Deer meat tastes a lot like beef, except it is leaner.
-This jerky recipe tastes just like the kind you buy at the store, except healthier, tastier, and without all those weird preservatives.
+Deer meat tastes a lot like beef except it is leaner.
+This deer jerky recipe tastes just like the beef jerky you buy at the store except healthier, tastier, and without all those weird preservatives.
 Isn’t home cooking fun?

 8. Korean Beef Jerky

-If you’ve ever tried Korean BBQ, you know, first hand, how ridiculously delicious it is.
-The marinade for Korean BBQ is unlike any other marinade we’ve ever tried, so of course, Korean BBQ jerky was a must-make on our list.
-If your taste buds are looking for something new and exciting, then switch it up a bit and try this Korean BBQ jerky recipe.
+If you’ve ever tried Korean BBQ, you know how ridiculously delicious it is.
+That’s why Korean BBQ beef jerky is a must on our list.
+If your taste buds are looking for something new and exciting, then switch it up a bit and try this Korean BBQ beef jerky recipe.

 9. Candied Bacon Jerky

 A bacon jerky recipe packed with sweet, crunchy, bacon goodness.
-This candied bacon jerky recipe yields crisp salty-sweet bacon with a kick of cayenne and is absolutely everything you’re looking for in a snack.
-In comparison to other jerky recipes, this one is relatively easy to put together.
+This candied bacon jerky recipe yields crisp salty-sweet bacon strips with a kick of cayenne pepper.
+It has a nice balance of sweet and salty thanks to brown sugar.
+Compare to other jerky recipes, this one is relatively easy to put together.

 10. Old-Fashioned Deer Jerky

-Make your favorite jerky recipe the old-fashioned way without a meat grinder or jerky press.
-This authentic jerky recipe is delicious and will remind you of all the reasons you love jerky.
+Make your favorite jerky recipe the old-fashioned way without a meat grinder, dehydrator, or jerky press.
+This authentic jerky recipe is a classic mixture of soy sauce and various seasoning.
+It’s delicious and will remind you of all the reasons you love jerky.

 11. Teriyaki Chicken Jerky

-Beef is great, but sometimes, poultry is even better.
-Be warned though, because when you make this recipe you are about to taste one of the best chicken recipes ever!
-This is a sweet, spicy, and chewy treat that will make you forget any other kind of jerky even exists.
+Beef is great but sometimes poultry is even better.
+Be warned though, because this recipe is one of the best chicken recipes ever!
+These sweet, spicy, and chewy jerky strips will make you forget about beef or any other kind of jerky.

 12. Cauliflower Jerky